Academic Phoenix Protocol™

 Literature Review

 Demonstrate command of the field and identify gaps.
-Includes: theoretical foundations, empirical research synthesis, conceptual framework, identification of the gaps your study addresses.
+Includes: theoretical foundations, empirical research synthesis, conceptual framework, identification of gaps your study addresses.

 20–40 pages